 Expected Value (EV) in poker is the amount a player expects to win or lose through a specific action.
 The most straightforward example is the flip of a coin, out of 100 flips, on average you'd expect it to land on heads 50 times and 50 tails.
-If you were betting on the outcome, with GC 20 on heads, then you can expect to win and lose at least 50 times each.
+If you were speculating on the outcome, with GC 20 on heads, then you can expect to win and lose at least 50 times each.

-Most choices in poker, raise, bet, fold, have an expectation to either gain you more chips or lose them.
+Most choices in poker—raise, bet, fold—have an expectation to either gain you more chips or lose them.
 Some plays will win more chips than others on average, and the trick lies in the ability to identify these actions and consistently make the choices that will get you the highest positive expected value.
 In essence, the positive expected value choices earn you more chips; negative ones lose them.

-For example, if you are last to act, and the three people preceding you have gone all-in for GC 50, creating a total pot of GC 150, then it could be considered positive expected value to bet and potentially win a total of GC 150 while only risking GC 50.
+For example, if you are last to act, and the three people preceding you have gone all-in for GC 50, creating a total pot of GC 150, then it could be considered positive expected value to play and potentially win a total of GC 150 while only risking GC 50.

 However, the choice also needs to take into account your cards.
-If you're holding 2,7 – statistically one of the worst hands – and the flop, turn and river are still to come, the odds of winning are small, so betting the GC 50 is unlikely to result in winning the whole pot, resulting in a negative expected value.
+If you're holding 2,7 – statistically one of the worst hands – and the flop, turn and river are still to come, the odds of winning are small, so staking the GC 50 is unlikely to result in winning the whole pot, resulting in a negative expected value.

-If the game continues past the flop and the other players continue to bet, the first question you should ask yourself is, "Will there be any profit if I call?"
+If the game continues past the flop and the other players continue to play, the first question you should ask yourself is, "Will there be any profit if I call?"
 There are plenty of situations where the answer to that is a resounding “No.” For example, if there is no betting until the last round – the river – then another player bets GC 500, you have to ask yourself whether it is worth risking GC 500, to win only GC 500.

 The same can be said for chasing cards to complete sets, straights and flushes.
 Chasing one card on the river to complete a flush, with significant raises every round does not have good odds for achieving a positive expected outcome.
 Odds will go up and down depending on how many cards you need, but you have to decide whether the card you need is likely to be dealt.